nagaraju-inturi/Informixgres/README.md

 # require password authentication from 10.3.x.x
 host    all       all     10.3.0.0/16              md5

-# overwrite presto_server address and catalog name if the login database name is altdb
+# overwrite informix_server address and catalog name if the login database name is altdb
-host    altdb     all     0.0.0.0/0                md5           presto_server:alt.presto.example.com:8190,presto_catalog:hive
+host    altdb     all     0.0.0.0/0                md5           informix_server:alt.presto.example.com:8190,presto_catalog:hive

 # run external command to authenticate if login user name is myuser
 host    all       myuser  0.0.0.0/0                external      auth_prog:/opt/prestogres/auth.py